itornaza/sdc-model-predictive-control/README.md

 ## Introduction

-This project implements Model Predictive Control to drive the car around the track.
+This project implements a Model Predictive Controller to drive the car around the track.
 The cross track error is not provided by the simulator and is calculated from the code.
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 The project rubric can be found [here](https://review.udacity.com/#!/rubrics/896/view)

-Here is a [youtube video](https://youtu.be/mcfGi2hPtuU) showing the car moving around the track under the MPC controller.
-The yellow line is the desired trajectory and the green line is the MPC optimum trajectory.
+ In this [youtube video](https://youtu.be/mcfGi2hPtuU) you can watch the car moving around the track under the MPC controller guidance.
+The yellow line depicts the desired trajectory and the green line is the MPC optimum trajectory.

 [//]: # (Image References)
 [image1]: ./mpc.png "MPC controller"